Self-diffusion and structural properties of confined fluids in dynamic coexistence: Lennard-Jones model

 \subsection{Montecarlo simulations}

 We start by studying a canonical ensemble of point particles interacting through a L-J potential:

-where $\varepsilon$ is the depth of the potential well, $r$ is the distance between particles and $\sigma$ is the distance at which the inter-particle potential is zero.
+where $\varepsilon$ is the depth of the potential well, $r$ is the distance between particles and $r_{m}$ is the equilibrium distance.

 The L-J fluid is confined inside a sphere.
-In order to consider the high possible density in the system, the radius of the confining sphere is chosen in such a way that a highly symmetric portion of a face centered cubic (FCC) lattice fits the spherical volume.
-To have nearly relaxed structures at zero temperature, the nearest neighbors distance of the FCC lattice is chosen to be $r_{m}=2^{\frac{1}{6}}\sigma$.
+In order to consider a high density in the system, the radius of the confining sphere is chosen in such a way that a highly symmetric portion of a face centered cubic (FCC) lattice fits the spherical volume.
+To have nearly relaxed structures at zero temperature, the nearest neighbors distance of the FCC lattice is chosen to be the equilibrium distance $r_{m}$.

-Throughout this work, unless otherwise specified, we consider $515$ particles as can be seen in the sketch of fig. (\ref{fig:sketch}).
-In this figure, the particles are represented by a spheres of radius $r_{m}/2$, and the translucid sphere represents the confining spherical volume.
-In an infinite FCC lattice the filling fraction $\phi_{\infty}$ is $\phi_{\infty}\simeq74\%$.
-For the case $N=515$ case studied in this work, we obtain $\phi\approx56\%$.
+Throughout this work, unless otherwise specified, we consider $515$ confined point particles interacting through the L-J potential given by eq. (\ref{eq:sSH_eq}), being the number density $\rho\simeq1.07r_{m}^{-3}$.
+To have a clearer picture on how compact this system is, we define an effective filling fraction $\phi$ by considering that each particle effectively occupies a spherical volume of radius $r_{m}/2$.
+The effective filling fraction of the system under consideration is $\phi\simeq56\%$.

 In order to generate a suitable statistical ensemble at fixed temperature, we perform standard MC simulations using the canonical ensemble.
 We depart from a crystalline structure and perform $10^{8}$ of MC steps to thermalise the system.
 After this process an extensive MC sampling is performed ($10^{5}$ configurations, each configuration obtained after $10^{5}$ single-particle MC steps).
 Temperature and energy is given in units of the potential well.